corb555/Task-Score/README.md

 - Task Score - This BD task provides the score for an activity to the BD Utility Selector based on the weights you assign to various attributes.
 The Utility Selector then runs the activity with the highest score.
 Any variable present in the BD Attribute Manager can be used as a component of the score for a task.
 - Anger - This Unity component updates the anger attribute of the Agent in the BD Attribute Manager.
 Anger can be one of the weighted attributes for an Attack Player task.
 Anger is increased when the agent is attacked.
 The Attribute Manager can be configured to decrease anger over time.
 The initial value for anger can be set to zero for a passive agent or to 100 for an aggresive agent.
 - Distance - This Unity component determines if an object is visible, calculates the distance, and updates the Behavior Designer Attribute Manager.
+This offers a few features compared to standard distance calculations.
+Rather than having a strict field of view cut-off, this determines visibility based on a combination of angle  and distance.
+An object directly in front of the agent will be visible further away.
+The further to the side the object is, the lower the distance it will be visible.

 # 1. Task Score

 Task Score is a Behavior Designer task which returns the score for a particular task group.
 The Utility Selector will then run the task with the highest score.

 ### Parameters
-You can set a weighting from 0 to 1.0f for each parameter.
-The returned score is the sum of each parameter’s weight times the parameter’s value.
-All parameters are scaled from 0 to 100.0f.
+You can set a weighting from 0 to 1.0f for each attribute.
+The returned score is the sum of each attribute’s weight times the attribute’s value.
+All attribute are scaled from 0 to 100.0f.
 To provide a consistent basis for scoring between activities, the sum of the weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.

 ### Sample Parameters
 Target Close:  100=close, 1=far, 0=not visible.
 Value is 100 - distance (capped at 99).
 The target can be healthpack, weapon, ammo, player, etc.